-- A bid evaluation committee must - (a) evaluate bids in accordance with - - functionality criteria, if applicable, and no bid must be regarded as an acceptable bid if it fails to achieve the minimum qualifying score for functionality as indicated in the bid invitation; - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 27(2)(f). - (b) evaluate each bidder's ability to execute the contract; - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears, and; - (d) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter.
+- (1) A bid evaluation committee must - - (a) evaluate bids in accordance with - functionality criteria, if applicable, and no bid must be regarded as an acceptable bid if it fails to achieve the minimum qualifying score for functionality as indicated in the bid invitation; - (i) the specifications for a specific procurement; and

+- (ii) the points system set out in terms of paragraph 27(2)(f). - (b) evaluate each bidder's ability to execute the contract; - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears as per SCM Regulation 38 (d)(i), and; - (d) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter.